m4drat/memplusplus/README.md

     GC::GetInstance().Collect();
     ```

-## Debugging / profiling library
+## Debugging/profiling library

-If you want to use backtrace functionality add this flags to your project's CMakeLists.txt:
+To enable backtrace functionality add this flags to your project's CMakeLists.txt:

 ```cmake
 target_compile_options(${PROJECT_NAME} PRIVATE -g -O0)
 target_link_libraries(${PROJECT_NAME} PRIVATE lib::mpp -export-dynamic)
 ```

-Memplusplus provides different debug-like features, such as: data visualizers, profiler, statistics collector.
+Memplusplus provides different debug-like features, such as data visualizers, profilers, statistics collectors.

 - Data visualizers:

-  In Debug builds you are able to dump .dot representation of ChunkTreap and GcGraph (only using specific environment variable).
+    In Debug builds, you can dump .dot representation of the ChunkTreap and GcGraph (only using specific environment variable).
 Later you can "render" this .dot files using dot from graphviz.

-  - ChunkTreap visualizer
+    __ChunkTreap visualizer__

     How to dump ChunkTreap in code (don't forget to redirect program output to file treap.dot):